LogtalkDotOrg/logtalk.org/_pages/performance.md

 performance in plain Prolog and using Logtalk objects.
 Benchmark results are provided for both static code and dynamic code.

-All results are given in number of calls per second.
+Results are given in number of calls per second.
 By default, the benchmark code repeats each goal up to 100000 times in order to get more accurate results.
 The exception is SICStus Prolog where a value of 1000000 was used for more accurate results.

 Benchmarks run on an Apple iMac 3.8 GHz 8-Core Intel Core i7, 32GB RAM, macOS 14.7.1.